 - Place quinoa into a bowl filled with cold water.
 Stir and let the seeds settle.
-Pour water off the top and add more water, rinse until water doesn't look foamy.
+Pour water off the top and add more water, rinse until the water doesn't look foamy.
 Add quinoa to a strainer and give it a final rinse under cold running water.1 cup quinoa

 Cook the quinoa

-- Add 2 cups vegetable stock to a saucepan, add quinoa and bring to a boil.
-Cover, reduce heat to medium low, and simmer until water is absorbed, 15 to 20 minutes.
+- Add 2 cups vegetable stock to a saucepan, add quinoa, and bring to a boil.
+Cover, reduce heat to medium-low, and simmer until water is absorbed, 15 to 20 minutes.
 Set aside, off the heat for 5 minutes; uncover and fluff with a fork.16 fl oz vegetable stock

 Season and bake the quinoa